derek-etherton/PoE2-Map-Layout-Utility/README.md

    - Settings are remembered for next time!

 ### **Accessing Settings Later:**
-- **Overlay Mode**: Right-click the system tray icon → Settings
-- **Windowed Mode**: Click to expand the "Settings" section in the main window
+- Click to expand the "Settings" section in the main window

 ### **Advanced Settings**